calvinmetcalf/FieldMapping/README.md

     myMap.getInFieldName(outField[, index])
     #gets the input name from the output name defaults to first field

-api and whatnot is currently based on what I need to do for myself
+api and whatnot is currently based on what I need to do for myself, techncially both are optional and you can use add